Home » Can Two Tortoises Live Together?

 Can Two Female Tortoises Live Together?

-Two female tortoises are the pair that are most likely to get along.
+Two female tortoises are the pairing most likely to get along.
+Unfortunately, this doesn’t eliminate the risk of aggressive behavior, but interactions will be calmer.

-When angry, female tortoises will engage in typical aggressive behavior, such as:
+When angry, female tortoises will engage in hostile behaviors, such as:

 Can Two Male Tortoises Live Together?

-Male tortoises shouldn’t be kept together, as they will eventually become aggressive toward each other.
+Male tortoises should never be kept together, as they’ll become aggressive toward each other.

 Male tortoises that live together will always compete for space and resources, even if there’s plenty to go around.
 They fight until the dominant male is established, and the submissive male will be bullied.

 A fight for dominance between two male tortoises can go on for days, with tortoises headbutting and knocking each other on their backs.
-During this time, your tortoises can hurt each other gravely.
+During this time, tortoises can hurt each other.

-Even after a dominant male has been established, the submissive male will live in fear of the other, and he will have to focus on avoiding his tank mate instead of enjoying his life.
+Even after a dominant male has been established, the submissive male will live in fear of the other.

 Tortoise TypeReaches Maturity